 I am a college lecturer in Politics at Pembroke College, Oxford and a DPhil candidate in International Relations at Nuffield College, Oxford.
-My research broadly concerns the relationship between law and international relations in a historical perspective.
-My current research project is on the nature of sovereignty in China during the Republican Era (1911–49).
+My research broadly concerns the relationship between law and the international order in a historical perspective.
+My current research project is on the nature of sovereignty in China during the Republican Era (1911–1949).

-I also maintain research interests in public law and political history.
+I am also interested in public law and political history.
 My recent paper on the United Kingdom Supreme Court’s Miller II/Cherry judgment for Policy Exchange can be found here.

 My work is funded by Nuffield College, the University of Oxford, the Social Sciences and Humanities Research Council of Canada, and the Moore Charitable Foundation.